barbalex/erfassen/src/technischeDoku/manageUsersAndProjects.md

 ### edit
 1. server-side
-   * on edit projectDef doc in project database
+   * on edit projectDef doc in project db
    * if one of projectDef.users was removed, remove project name from userDoc's project list
    * if one of projectDef.users was added, add project name in userDoc's project list